 Remove the Master Brake Cylinder

-Removing the cylinder is the tricky part since it is located deep in the engine bay, so you have to dive under the car to remove it.
-Normally, this job is better suited for a mechanic.
-And let’s face it, you are nowhere near qualified to even jack up the car safely.
-Therefore, leave this kind of work for a mechanic.
-If you can get hold of one, ask him to hand you the master cylinder.
+Removing the cylinder is the tricky part, as it is located deep in the engine compartment, so you have to dive under the car to remove it.
+Usually, this work is more suitable for a mechanic.
+And let’s face it, you are nowhere near qualified to lift the car safely.
+So, leave this kind of work to a mechanic.
+When you find a mechanic, ask him to give you the master cylinder.
 This way you can clean the master cylinder yourself very thoroughly.

-The Aerosol cleaner is easily available in an automobile shop.
-First, disassemble the cylinder and separate all the parts.
-Clean the parts with aerosol cleaner thoroughly so as to not miss any nook or cranny.
-Leave the parts to dry in the sun before you attach them back together.
-Also, don’t forget to add a new rubber seal for protection.
+Aerosol cleaners are readily available in car dealerships.
+First, disassemble the cylinder and separate all parts.
+Clean the parts thoroughly with the aerosol cleaner so that no angle or crack is missed.
+Allow the parts to dry in the sun before reassembling them.
+Also, remember to fit a new rubber seal for protection.

 Reinstall the Brake Cylinder

-To reinstall, repeat the process you adopted when you were removing the component, or ask a mechanic to do this work for you.
+To reinstall the component, repeat the procedure you used to remove the component, or ask a mechanic to do the job for you.

-There is not much to be done regarding repairs in a master brake cylinder.
-Usually, it is the rubber seal that fails, which is normal.
-The rubber seal cannot be repaired so it has to be replaced.
-However, if there is any issue regarding a leak or poor performance of the metal piston, a mechanic can help you out.
-He will have to remove the master cylinder and take a look at its condition before making any judgment on the price he will charge you.
+There is not much to do in terms of repairs to a master brake cylinder.
+Usually it is the rubber seal that fails, which is normal.
+Since the rubber seal cannot be repaired, it must be replaced.
+However, if there is a problem with a leak or poor performance of the metal piston, a mechanic can help you.
+He will have to remove the master cylinder and look at its condition before he can form an opinion on the price he will charge you.

 Master Brake Cylinder Replacement Cost

-It is entirely possible that the master brake cylinder deteriorates to such an extent that it goes beyond repair.
-This is possible due to a broken piston, or inadequacy of brake fluid.
-Therefore, it is extremely important for you to be gentle with your brakes and it is highly advisable to inspect your car’s brake fluid every once in a while.
+It is quite possible that the master brake cylinder deteriorates so much that it goes beyond repair.
+This is possibly due to a broken piston or insufficient brake fluid.
+It is therefore extremely important that you are careful with your brakes and it is highly advisable to check the brake fluid of your car from time to time.

-When it comes to a new cylinder, prices can be high but the cost you incur will be directly proportional to your car’s make and model as well as the part’s availability.
-If any of the latter is out of the ordinary, you are bound to pay more.
+When it comes to a new cylinder, prices can be high, but the cost you incur is directly proportional to the make and model of your car and the availability of the part.
+If the latter is unusual, you will inevitably have to pay more.

-Normally, a new master brake cylinder costs $120 – $200.
-However, that is not the whole story.
-In actuality, you have to pay the mechanic for his hard work.
-The cost he charges you depend on his capabilities.
-If he is a certified mechanic then he has earned the right to charge you exorbitant amounts.
-However, if your mechanic is trained through experience, you can negotiate the price to suit your pocket.
-Though on average.
-You could be charged $80 – $100 in labor costs.
+Normally a new master cylinder costs $120 – $200, but that’s not all.
+In reality, you have to pay the mechanic for his hard work.
+The cost he charges you depends on his skills.
+If he is a certified mechanic, he has earned the right to charge you exorbitant amounts.
+However, if your mechanic has limited experience, you can negotiate the price according to your wallet.
+However, on average, you should be charged $80 – $100 in labor costs.